Updated: Aug 2, 2022

 On Friday lunchtimes in late 1977 and early 1978, if not out and about visiting farms around East Anglia, it is highly likely that I would've been found in here.
 The Two Bears Hotel stood at 15 Southtown Road, Great Yarmouth - on the corner with Mill Road.
 At that time it was buzzing.
 Always packed at lunchtimes with workers from the numerous firms linked to the gas and oil industry that were found in the town in those days, refreshing themselves in readiness for the afternoon's travails.

 The building in which they were downing their pints of Norwich Bitter and chewing their way through their sirloins wasn't originally called the Two Bears.
 Built in around 1860, The Bear Hotel, just the singular bear, had George Smith as its first licensee.
 It was up for sale in 1862 with George as a yearly tenant and all early census and directory entries have it as The Bear.
-On page 113 of Colin Tooke's 2004 book, Great Yarmouth & Gorleston Pubs, there is a photograph of the hotel when George Smith was the licensee, which dates the picture to 1863 or earlier.
+The picture below was taken when George was the licensee, which dates it to 1863 or earlier.
 Although it shows a pair of bears above the front door it's simply called The Bear, selling Bass Pale Ale and offering good stabling.